SupaeroDataScience/DE/src/docs/1_2_gcp_handson.md

 !!! note
     It is possible that you don't have your credits yet, so keep this in mind for when you will be receiving them Skip this for now

+!!! note
+    If you don't have gcp credits yet, put a gmail adress in [this document](https://docs.google.com/spreadsheets/d/1vPrMYu7oGT6LwDZA4SsJxGqMlNjQN4ts5OdzFe30n-U/edit#gid=0) to get access to the shared one

 [Overview link](https://cloud.google.com/docs/overview)